 How The Past Lives in Matthias Gold in My Old Lady

 My Old Lady is Matthias Gold’s story.
 It’s his unraveling and his salvation.
 His truth at the beginning is not his truth at the end.
 Truth can change, as I know so well in my work as a psychoanalyst.
 Especially the kind of hopeless and self-hating convictions Matthias lives with.
 And truth – surprising truth, life-altering truth – is what we find in My Old Lady.
 Hardly what Matthias expects when he goes to Paris to claim and sell his recently inherited large (and valuable) Paris apartment after his father’s death.
 Hardly, too, what we the audience can guess.

-From what appears on the surface to be the story of an annoying situation with an old lady who has the right to live in Matthias’ apartment until her death under France’s viager system, we discover the complex reality of who this old lady is to Matthias’ father and to him.
+We begin with what appears on the surface to be the story of an annoying situation with an old lady who has the right to live in Matthias’ apartment until her death under France’s viager system.
+Yet, more importantly, is Matthias’s discovery of the complex reality of who this old lady is to Matthias’ father and to him.
 This is a truth he could let destroy him.
-But it is the truth that, in the end, helps Matthias put the past to rest.
+But it is the truth that, in the end, helps Matthias put his past to rest.

 Or, more hopefully, has he finally dodged the bullet, so to speak, and stopped directing his hate and anger at himself?
 Has he decided to let the love-hungry child live?
 Chloe’s not his sister.
 They’re candid with each other about how their intertwined pasts affected them.
 They care.
 They share a full range of feelings.
 The myths Matthias has lived with from the past are dispelled.

 As Matthias does everything possible in My Old Lady to claim his right to sell his apartment and, at the very least, get something from his neglectful father he, in the end, lays claim to something much more valuable – his life.
 He’s finally free enough of his past, and his self-hate, to love and be loved.
 The secret ingredient is truth.